banderasjuan/banderasjuan/README.md

 💼 What Sets Me Apart

-My 10 years in operations, marketing, and business development have taught me to ask the right questions and understand what businesses actually need from their data.
+My 10 years in operations, marketing, sales and business development have taught me to ask the right questions and understand what businesses actually need from their data.
 I don't just build models—I build solutions that drive decisions and create value.

 🚀 What You'll Find Here